 A recent Stanford University study showed that 42% of the U.S. labor force is now working from home full time, and of that number, 98% would like for it to remain that way.
 So this isn’t a trend that is going to go anywhere.

-While Zoom meetings won’t ever take the place of face-to-face work, there are obviously a number of benefits to remote work.
+While Zoom meetings won’t ever take the place of face-to-face work, there are obviously a number of benefits to remote work in the long term for large or small businesses, and accounting firms alike.
 Business expenses are lowered because you’re spending less money on things like real estate.
 There’s a bigger applicant pool because geography is no longer a restricting factor in applying for a job.
 There’s better disaster preparedness, as well as improved employee satisfaction & retention.

 “I think companies have been trending toward a work-from-home environment for probably the past two decades, and this pandemic has accelerated that by at least a decade," Weis said.